Curricular Advice for New Students

 - 200-level history courses may be open to first-year students with 6 credits of AP or IB history credit or permission of the instructor.

-The major has three sequences.
-Two of the sequences - Journalism and Business Journalism - are for students planning journalism careers, and the more general Mass Communications sequence is designed for those who envision a career in public, corporate or government relations, who plan to attend law school, or who seek a general liberal arts major.
+The department has two majors: Journalism and Strategic Communication.
+The Journalism major offers two - Journalism or Business Journalism - both are intended for students planning journalism careers.
+Strategic Communication is designed for those who envision a career in public, corporate or government relations, or another persuasive communication field.
 There is also a minor in Mass Communications.

 Required of all prospective majors: